kyleforthman/ece5740-final-project/README.md

 ## Repository Structure
 + cudd-2.5.0 contains the cudd-package
 + cudd-location file to store the path to cudd-2.5.0
-+ blif2bdd contains the source files and the executable file.
++ blif2bdd contains the source files and the executable file
 + bench contains benchmarks
 + test contains test files